nickpreston24/orchardcore/README.md

     - [x] When user selects an event, toggle it and show the form.
       - [x] Add
       - [x] Danger Zone
+- [ ] Published Events:
+  - [ ] Update your Add form with a select
+  - [ ] Update your edit form with a select
+  - [ ] *optional* add a chip filter or toggle to the calendar?

 ## User Stories
 o As an Admin User